swyxio/swyxkit/README.md

 - SvelteKit
 - Tailwind 3 + Tailwind Typography
 - Netlify
-- GitHub Issues for Blogging
+- GitHub Issues as CMS

+Feel free to rip out these opinions as you see fit of course.

 ## Key Features and Design Considerations: